-Despite this increase in total checking balances, it's worth noting that out of more than 6,000 households that responded to the 2013 SCF, about 7.7% did not have checking accounts, while 5.5% reported having active accounts but zero deposited funds at the time of the survey.
-In sum, more than 1 in 8 households either had empty checking accounts or no accounts at all.
+Despite this increase in total checking balances, it's worth noting that out of more than 6,000 households that responded to the 2016 SCF, about 7.1% did not have checking accounts, while another 7.0% reported having active accounts but zero deposited funds at the time of the survey.
+In sum, nearly 1 in 7 households either had empty checking accounts or no accounts at all.
 Given the SCF's focus on wealthier households, the ratio of households without checking account balances may actually be greater on the national scale.

 - Board of Governors of the Federal Reserve System (US), Survey of Consumer Finances [SCF]